moreee-sa/VersusUI/README.md

 - To **increase the score**, **left-click** on the score counter.
 - To **decrease the score**, **right-click** on the score counter.
 - You can now also scroll up to increase and scroll down to decrease the score using the mouse wheel.
+- Keyboard shortcuts to control the score:
+  - Q to decrease the left team's score.
+  - E to increase the left team's score.
+  - A to decrease the right team's score.
+  - D to increase the right team's score.

 ## 🎨 Select Color Palette